nginxinc/nginx-gateway-fabric/docs/proposals/client-settings.md

     // +optional
     Header *Duration `json:"header,omitempty"`
 }

-// DisableForBrowserType is the type of browsers to disable keep-alive connections on. type DisableForBrowserType string

-var (
-    // NoneDisableForBrowserType enables keep-alive connections for all browsers.
-    NoneDisableForBrowserType DisableForBrowserType = "None"

-    // SafariDisableForBrowserType disables keep-alive connections for Safari and Safari-like browsers on macOS and macOS-like
-    // operating systems.
-    SafariDisableForBrowserType DisableForBrowserType = "Safari"

-    // MSIEDisableForBrowserType disables keep-alive connections for old versions of MSIE, once a POST request is received.
-    MSIEDisableForBrowserType DisableForBrowserType = "MSIE"

-    // AllDisableForBrowserType disables keep-alive connections for MSIE and Safari browsers.
-    AllDisableForBrowserType DisableForBrowserType = "All" )

 // Duration is a string value representing a duration in time.
 // The format is a subset of the syntax parsed by Golang time.ParseDuration.